Self Transcendence 24 Hour Track Race London

-Organised by Sri Chinmoy AC in conjunction with Run and Become, under UK Athletics Rules, this is a IAU Bronze Label event, held annually in September at Tooting Bec track.
+Organised by Sri Chinmoy MT in conjunction with Run and Become, under UK Athletics Rules, this is a IAU Bronze Label event, held annually in September at Tooting Bec track.

 The race starts at noon Saturday and finishes ... noon Sunday!